Obama in campaign mode on swing-state jobs tour

 "The stronger that an incumbent is the more time they have to stay off the trail.
 Obama is under immense pressure to solidify his support," said Julian Zelizer, a professor at Princeton University.

-Obama, whose re-election may hinge on his ability to spur hiring, is pressing Republicans back in Washington to pass his $447 billion (283.9 billion pounds) jobs package in "bite-size pieces" after they shot it down as a whole in Congress last week.
+Obama, whose re-election may hinge on his ability to spur hiring, is pressing Republicans back in Washington to pass his $447 billion jobs package in "bite-size pieces" after they shot it down as a whole in Congress last week.

 The Senate may vote as early as this week on the first part of the package, a $35 billion measure to create or save 400,000 jobs for teachers, police officers and firefighters, funded by a 0.5 percent surtax on millionaires.